 Based on the building’s overall energy capacity and current consumption, Quinn dynamically provides an optimal load for charging cars.
-Dynamic load management enables multiple car charging stations to be used at the same time with the highest possible power without increasing peak loads and jeopardising electrical infrastructure.
+Dynamic load management enables multiple car charging stations to be used at the same time with the highest possible power without jeopardising the electrical infrastructure.

 Whereas static load management systems set a certain fixed threshold for charging, such as 50 kW, dynamic load management provides the total available energy for charging.
 This makes charging up to 200% faster.